P7-33/-SWAP-REVOLUTION.COM/README.md

 - [READMEs](#readmes)
 - [License](#license)

-## Contributing

 - This site is powered by Node.js.
-Check to see if you're on the [version of node we support](contributing/development.md).
+Check to see if you're on the [version of node
 - Have you read the [code of conduct](CODE_OF_CONDUCT.md)?
 - Check [accept contributions](#types-of-contributions-memo) for